“Friendship is more tragic than love. It lasts far longer.”

 “The story of dear Benjamin’s past is yours, too,” Harlequin adds with a droll glance towards the torpid vampire’s corpse.
 “You are certain you still wish it?
 It’s dreadfully florid, full of unrequited love and tediously unoriginal tragedy.
 I dare say he could win friends among Toreador circles if someone put it to ink.”

-Rocco: “I am still the curious cat, Harlequin,” Rocco responds a kittenish smile, “and we both know that once I set my mind on the hunt, little can divert my interest.”
+Rocco: “I am still a curious cat, Harlequin,” Rocco responds a kittenish smile, “and we both know that once I set my mind on the hunt, little can divert my interest.”

-GM: Harlequin effects a dramatic sigh, pumping needless air through his dead lungs, and drums his gloved fingers against one of his ghouls’ heads.
+GM: Harlequin effects a dramatic sigh, pumping air through dead lungs, and drums his gloved fingers against one of his ghouls’ heads.

 Harlequin effects another needless sigh.

-“I did tell you it was a trite and sad tale, my dear hound, though less sad than trite.
+“I did tell you it was a trite and sad tale, my dear hound, though it’s less sad at this point than trite.
 Why, I have been made a trite and hackneyed character myself merely for speaking such platitudinous words aloud.
 This mask must be discarded.”

 Words spill from his ghouls’ lips.

 “The youngest of your litter is incorrect,” the Malkavian titters, patting one of his ghouls’ heads.
 “Tell him as much the next time you are gnawing bones together in the kennel!
 That one entered his Requiem as no virgin.”

 “How do those bones taste these nights, my dear hound?
 Lots of meat on them still, I should hope?”

 The Malkavian tilts his head.
 Four other masked heads tilts with him, making his ‘chair’ seem to sway in an unfelt wind.